14/11/2024

 Dealing with taxes needs expert advice on things like group relief and VAT on transaction fees.
 The way a deal is financed, through debt or equity, also requires careful thinking.
 This is to ensure taxes are low and managed well.

-Acquisition vehicle choice
+acquisition vehicle choice

 A good corporate structure isn’t just tax-efficient.
 It should also support growth and future acquisitions.
 Planning should aim to cut future taxes and allow for efficient tax handling.
 Careful consideration of taxes like SDLT and CGT is vital when choosing an acquisition vehicle.